AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_SimulateOptions.rst

    The simulation end time.
-Note, setting the end time automatically sets the duration accoringly and visa versa.
+Note, setting the end time automatically sets the duration accordingly and visa versa.

 .. attribute:: SimulateOptions.flags
    :module: roadrunner

-   can be set to ResetModel so that the model is reset to its intial state when the simulation is run.
+   can be set to ResetModel so that the model is reset to its initial state when the simulation is run.